koheishingai/webcl/README.txt

 How to run samples
 ------------------
 1. Enable WebGL
+  For older Safari < 5,
-	$ defaults write com.apple.Safari WebKitWebGLEnabled -bool YES
+	$ defaults write com.apple.Safari WebKitWebGLEnabled -bool YES For newer Safari 5.1, you need to enable 'Developer' menu from 'Preferences' and check 'Enable WebGL' under the menu.
+  The screenshot of this process is available at http://fairerplatform.com/2011/05/new-in-os-x-lion-safari-5-1-brings-webgl-do-not-track-and-more/.

 2. Hello example:
 	$ Tools/Scripts/run-safari Examples/WebCL/Hello/index.html
 3. N-body example: